vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

 * Include <stdexcept> for building on Windows 10 with Visual Studio 2019. (#418)
 * Fix GHA PR building. (#421)
 * Rebrand HiFi & Athena -> Vircadia. (#427)
-* Use newer opus to fix illegal instruction in libopusCodec.so. (#429)
+* Use newer Opus codec to fix illegal instruction in libopusCodec.so. (#429)
 * Remove path from boilerplate in coding standard. (#431)

 ## High Fidelity -> Vircadia Master Merge (#285)